The CHG program supports hundreds of heritage collections by providing community organisations with funding to employ practitioners to:

 - Outline the condition of their collections and create a plan to manage it (a preservation needs assessment)

-There is further information on significance and the assessment process within Significance – A Guide to Assessing the Significance of Cultural Heritage Objects and Collections (PDF, 3.7mb).
+There is further information on significance and the assessment process within the following guide: Significance 2.0 – A Guide to Assessing the Significance of Cultural Heritage Objects and Collections.

 Before recruiting an assessor, organisations should consider whether they are ready to undertake an effective, productive significance assessment.
 Use our handy questionnaire to get a sense of what’s needed before applying.

-- Are you ready for a significance assessment?
-(DOCX, 203kb).
+- Are you ready for a significance assessment (PDF, 189kb)

 Recruiting an appropriate assessor or training provider